alexelawson/MorphologyFinalAnalysis/README.md

 **In [Image Processing Scripts](./Image%20Processing%20Scripts/) you can find the scripts used in fiji, python, and R to process images as well as create some of the output graphs for both the Ciernia Lab and Morphoglia analysis.**

+The file `Edited-Binary-Conversion` is the script that was used to take the RGB images and threshold them.
+This was adapted Directly from the Ciernia Lab's image processing script with a few modifications.
+You can adjust the threshold or use Auto/Local thresholding instead if it better suits your image.
+Once this is run on your original images you can manually pre process or directly plug into the Ciernia Lab's Single Cell and Skeleton pipeline.
+We ran the 'Close-' function again on our single cell images after pre-processing to remove any atrifacts from processing, and close any insignificant holes as these have a huge impact on the skeletonization.